top of page

 The report does not enter a clinical record.
 It is not a medical document.
 It is not a psychological evaluation.
 It is an engineering assessment report.
 It goes in the file — the same file that holds the forensic accounting finding, the operational diligence, and the financial analysis.

-For referral partners, the report is shared with the commissioning professional.
+For referral partners, the report is shared with the commissioning professional under the terms specified in the engagement agreement.
 For individual clients, the report belongs to the client.
 Confidentiality is maintained by design and by professional obligation.
-The level of discretion applied to the engagement is the same standard applied across twenty-seven years of secret level cleared federal work.
-Strict confidentiality agreements are maintained within every engagement.
+The level of discretion applied to the engagement is the same standard applied across twenty-seven years of GS3 secret level cleared federal work.

 SECTION 6